RileyWaite/BARCoMmS/README.md

 telemetry and satellite commands will run.

 ## Dependencies
 BARCoMmS was developed under the Qt 4.0.3 environment.
-Additionally, the software depends on the open source CFDP library, which was inlcluded in the commit.
+Additionally, the software depends on the open source CFDP library, which was included in the commit.

 ## Contact Us
 Questions about the software can be directed to riley.s.waite@gmail.com.